 Push-button reset

 Windows provides users with a way to quickly reinstall Windows without affecting the things they care about.
-Even if the PC cannot start up, users can press a button to start the Windows Recovery Environment and run push-button reset.
+Even if the PC can’t start up, users can press a button to start the Windows Recovery Environment and run push-button reset.
 Users can then refresh the PC or reset the PC.
-By refreshing the PC, users reinstall Windows while maintaining all their personal files (photos, music, documents, videos, and so on), accounts, personalization settings, and Metro style apps.
+By refreshing the PC, users reinstall Windows while maintaining all their personal files, including photos, music, documents, videos, and so on; accounts; personalization settings; and Metro style apps.
 By resetting the PC, users wipe the PC clean and reset everything on the PC back to its factory condition.

 Advanced on/off options

-Users can customize their default view of power options to include advanced power options, such as hibernate, via Control Panel.
-The default experience is simplified and optimized for mainstream users.
+Users can customize their default view of power options to include advanced power options, such as hibernate, using Control Panel.
+The default experience is simplified and optimized for most users.

 Secured boot

-Secured boot hardens the startup process against malicious software from the moment of power on through the initialization of antimalware software.
+Secured boot hardens the startup process against malicious software from the moment of turning on the PC through the initialization of antimalware software.
 On appropriately configured PCs, the firmware policy will authenticate Windows startup components to prevent any attempt to start malicious software before the operating system is running.

-If a component is not correctly signed by Microsoft, Windows starts the Windows Recovery Environment (WinRE) to automatically reinstall the properly signed operating system components.
+If a component isn’t correctly signed by Microsoft, Windows starts the Windows Recovery Environment (WinRE) to automatically reinstall the properly signed operating system components.
 The startup process will restart and secured boot will verify the boot process again.

 Measured boot

-For PCs with a Trusted Platform Module (TPM), Windows 8 performs comprehensive measurements during the startup process that validates the process beyond secured boot.
+For PCs with a Trusted Platform Module (TPM), Windows 8 performs comprehensive measurements during the startup process that validate the process beyond secured boot.
 The TMP will sign and protect the measurements recorded during the startup process.

 Resume

-Windows 8 can suspend other apps that the user started earlier.
+Windows 8 can suspend apps that the user started earlier.
 By suspending the apps not currently displayed, Windows improves the responsiveness of the user’s current experience and ensures the best possible battery life for their system.
-As part of the suspend process, Windows notifies potentially impacted apps so that there is time to safely go into the suspend mode.
+As part of the suspend process, Windows notifies potentially impacted apps so that there’s time to safely go into the suspend mode.

 Network triggers

 Network triggers allow Windows 8 services to stop and only start as needed when an app contacts the service.
-In addition, services can safely stop themselves after a period of inactivity because they will automatically restart as needed.
+In addition, services can safely stop themselves after a period of inactivity because they’ll automatically restart as needed.
 These on-demand services speed up startup and shutdown, improve memory utilization and battery life, and create a more reliable system because fewer services are active at any one time.

 Process Lifetime Management

-Process Lifetime Management closes apps that are not in the foreground in order to conserve system resources, enhance battery life, and remove the user burden of app and task management.
-When the user switches back or re-launches the app, it starts where it left off.
+Process Lifetime Management closes apps that aren’t in the foreground to conserve system resources, enhance battery life, and remove the burden of app and task management from the user.
+When the user switches back or relaunches the app, it starts where it left off.

 System hardening

 Windows 8 improves the Address Space Layout Randomization (ASLR) feature introduced in Windows Vista that protects many Windows and third-party components from attacks by making it more difficult for malicious software to determine where the components are in system memory.
 Originally targeted at 32-bit systems, the enhanced ASLR provides increased protection for 64-bit versions of Windows.
 Because 64-bit systems address significantly more memory, ASLR uses that increased address space to increase the randomization of component locations.
-Windows 8 also continues to protect against malicious software with other hardening improvements and by reporting app crashes potentially caused by malicious software back to Microsoft via the Windows Error Reporting (WER) system.
+Windows 8 also continues to protect against malicious software with other hardening improvements and by reporting app crashes potentially caused by malicious software back to Microsoft using the Windows Error Reporting (WER) system.

 Genuine versions of Windows